Writing a funeral speech step-by-step

 Be honest without dwelling on or re-living negativity.

-The eulogy is not an occasion to 'get even' or expose family secrets.
+The eulogy is not an occasion to 'get even', air unresolved conflicts or expose private family secrets.

-If the person was bowed down with challenges, talk about them compassionately, if you must.
+If the person was bowed down with unresolved challenges, talk about them compassionately, if you must.

 Remember a funeral speech is an opportunity to honor and even the most difficult personality or life will have aspects worthy of celebration.

-(And while we're discussing what subject matter it's best or diplomatic to avoid; political opinions or religious differences don't belong in a eulogy either.)
+(And while we're discussing what subject matter it's best or diplomatic to avoid: political opinions or religious differences don't belong in a eulogy either.
+Neither do cliches: "Time will heal all wounds", "It was for the best", "Their suffering is over now" and so on.)

 If you're speaking on behalf of others ask friends, family or work colleagues for their recollections and stories to add to your own.